 As for any potential continuance of the Dark Souls series, we can’t say anything for sure.
-The director doesn’t want the franchise to get stretched so thin that it loses all meaning, which is understandable.
+The director has stated that he doesn’t want the franchise to get stretched so thin that it loses all meaning, which is understandable.
 Besides, it is a given that Dark Souls will be receiving plenty of spiritual sequels such as Bloodborne and Elden Ring that aim to explore new themes while expanding the gameplay formula in meaningful ways.